 - Courthouse Hotel: Another good one for families and I love the decor here.
 They offer pub classics, seafood and some daily specials.

-- Viet-Pho: When in need of Pho, this is where I’d recommend in Port.
+- Viet-Pho: When in need of Pho, you know where to go.
 They also serve other Vietnamese classics.

 St Crispins has one of the most scenic restaurants in Port Douglas and it’s a little hidden gem.
 It overlooks the Daintree ranges, Mirage Golf Course and lagoon where there’s even a resident croc named Crispy.
 Because it’s a little tucked away not many visitors find out about it.